-The Atlantic’s most powerful hurricane ever recorded has created a path of destruction from the Caribbean to the southeastern United States.
-See how you can help organizations doing work directly with local communities, starting right now.
+The Atlantic’s most powerful hurricane ever recorded created a path of destruction from the Caribbean to the southeastern United States.
+See how you can help organizations doing work directly with local communities.

-It’s easy to feel overwhelmed and powerless in the face of a major natural disaster like Hurricane Irma, but there are plenty of ways to assist victims of the hurricane in the United States and the Caribbean, both right now and into the days and weeks after the hurricane.
+It’s easy to feel overwhelmed and powerless in the face of a major natural disaster like Hurricane Irma, but there are plenty of ways to assist victims of the hurricane in the United States and the Caribbean, both right now and into the days and weeks ahead.

 Experts confirm that when disasters occur the best way to contribute is by donating money; in many cases, especially international disasters, collecting items can be more of a hindrance than a help to the aid organizations that then have to transport and distribute items that may not be needed, according to the USAID Center for International Disaster Information.
 Instead, make monetary contributions that organizations can then use to purchase necessary supplies.

 Helping Wherever Is Needed

 Want to make sure affected areas continue to be supported?
 The Center for Disaster Philanthropy (CDP) focuses on supporting long-term recovery for natural disasters, supporting services after the news focus has moved on.
 (Google has selected CDP for its donation channel.)
 Donate to CDP’s Irma Recovery Fund, here.

 Helping on the Mainland U.S.